 Sydney vs Melbourne: Industry and Employment

-Melbourne has a much wider choice of food, bars or pubs.
+Melbourne has a much wider choice of food, bars, and pubs.
 Compared to Sydney, Melbourne’s mid-range food is much better than its Sydney counterpart, and the corresponding restaurants are more popular, so remember to book a place in advance for your meal.
 Melbourne is closer to the wine regions, with the Dandenong Ranges and Mornington Peninsula within easy reach and the Yarra Valley about 1.5 hours from Melbourne’s CBD.
-Sydney’s city centre is about 3 hours from the Hunter Valley, the other premium wine region and Orange and Mudgee are about 4 hours away.
+Sydney’s city centre is about 3 hours from the Hunter Valley, the other premium wine region, and Orange and Mudgee are about 4 hours away.

 Melbourne has a famous coffee culture, and the coffee is much better within a 10-kilometre radius of the CBD.
 It’s not so easy to find good coffee if you live outside the tram zone.
 Sydney’s coffee is average, but there are some excellent places to get a coffee.
 It’s spread out in a few smaller CBDs outside the CBD, such as Chatswood and Parramatta; unfortunately, most cafes stop opening by 3 pm.